Adjuster’s Guide to

 • 7

-How Can Adjusters Resolve Water Damage Claims?
+How Can Adjusters Resolve Claims for

 Water damage is a leading cause of split system losses, but full replacements are not usually required to return equipment to pre-loss conditions.
 Adjusters should confirm the cause of loss and scope of damage to ensure they settle claims accurately.
-HVACi’s team of licensed professionals can provide recommendations for the best next steps, including Lind Kind and Quality components.
+HVACi’s team of licensed professionals can provide recommendations for the best next steps, including Like Kind and Quality components.

 Submit an assignment to HVACi for an all-in-one HVAC and refrigeration systems claim solution and desktop pricing review option.